MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedGeometry/Projects/01-StainedGlassWindow.md

 At least one semicircle |  4
 At least one bisected angle |  4
 At least 10 pieces |  4
-Pieces cut from cardboard or paper arranged as designed | 8
+Measure and label each angle of at least 10 of your shapes | 8 (Extension/Extra) Pieces cut from cardboard or paper arranged as designed | 8

 ## Deliverables: